dannweeeee/foundry-fund-me-f23/README.md

 # Foundry Fund Me

-A Foundry Fund Me Project that is part of Cyfrin Solidity Blockchain Course.
+This is a Foundry Fund Me Project that is part of Cyfrin Solidity Blockchain Course.

-# Getting Started
+## Getting Started

-## Requirements
+### Requirements

 - [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
   - You'll know you did it right if you can run `git --version` and you see a response like `git version x.x.x`